R1n/AICourse/weather-prediction/ReadMe.md

-# Car Race Game
+# Weather Prediction

-Welcome to the Car Race Game!
-This project demonstrates the use of propositional logic and AI in a fun and interactive car racing game developed using TypeScript.
+Welcome to the Weather Prediction!

 ## Table of Contents